How Do I Calculate Magnification

 3. Telescopes:

-Telescopes, similarly, utilize a combination of lenses (or mirrors and lenses) to magnify distant objects.
+Telescopes, similarly, work with a combination of lenses (or mirrors and lenses) to magnify distant objects.
 The magnification of a refracting telescope (using lenses) is calculated as:

 M = f<sub>objective</sub> / f<sub>eyepiece</sub>